 Sharon Berry, PhD, LP, ABPP Director of Training and Associate Clinical Director, earned a PhD in clinical psychology from Florida State University having previously earned a masters degree in clinical behavioral therapy at North Dakota State University.
 The doctoral internship was completed at the Medical College of Georgia/VA Consortium, with specialized training in pediatric psychology.
-She joined Children’s MN in 1996 with primary clinical interests including chronic illness populations, feeding management, bereavement, and behavioral medicine.
+She joined Children’s Minnesota in 1996 with primary clinical interests including chronic illness populations, feeding management, bereavement, and behavioral medicine.
 Previously, Dr. Berry was an assistant professor of psychiatry and behavioral sciences at Northwestern University Medical School, serving on the internship faculty and providing clinical services to a wide range of pediatric populations at Children’s Memorial Hospital in Chicago (now Lurie Children’s).
-She serves on the APA Board of Educational Affairs, is Past-President of the Society of Pediatric Psychology (Division 54), Past-Chair of the Board of Directors for the Association of Psychology Postdoctoral and Internship Centers (APPIC), and continues to serve on the Council of Clinical Health Psychology Training Programs (CCHPTP).
-Dr. Berry represents Division 54 on the American Academy of Pediatrics Committee on Psychosocial Aspects of Child and Family Health.
+She is Past-Chair of the APA Board of Educational Affairs, Past-President of the Society of Pediatric Psychology (Division 54), Past-Chair of the Board of Directors for the Association of Psychology Postdoctoral and Internship Centers (APPIC), and continues to serve as Chair of the Council of Clinical Health Psychology Training Programs (CCHPTP).
+Dr. Berry represents Division 54 as liaison to the American Academy of Pediatrics Committee on Psychosocial Aspects of Child and Family Health.
 She was honored to serve on the Presidential Work Group for the APA Expanded Advocacy Model (c3/c6 integration and is now a Member of the Presidential Work Group Advocacy Coordinating Committee.
-She is the recipient of a number of awards including Division 54 Mentoring Award and Wright Ross Salk Award for Distinguished Service, APA Education Advocacy Distinguished Service Award, MN Association for Children’s Mental Health Outstanding Service Award, MN Psychological Association Outstanding Graduate Faculty in Psychology Award, APA-PO Political Advocacy Champion Award, Council of Chairs of Training Councils Paul Nelson Award and APAGS Award for “tireless advocacy for high quality internship training,” the Society of Health Psychology Cynthia Belar Award for Excellence in Health Psychology Education and Training, and the 2018 Ivan Mensh Award for Distinguished Achievement in Teaching through the Association of Psychologists in Academic Health Centers.
+She is the recipient of a number of awards including Division 54 Mentoring and Wright Ross Salk Award for Distinguished Service, APA Education Advocacy Distinguished Service Award, MN Association for Children’s Mental Health Outstanding Service Award, MN Psychological Association Outstanding Graduate Faculty in Psychology Award, APA-PO Political Advocacy Champion Award, Council of Chairs of Training Councils Paul Nelson Award, APAGS Award for “tireless advocacy for high quality internship training,” the Society of Health Psychology Cynthia Belar Award for Excellence in Health Psychology Education and Training, and the 2018 Ivan Mensh Award for Distinguished Achievement in Teaching through the Association of Psychologists in Academic Health Centers.

 Jeremy Alden, PhD, LP received a degree in clinical psychology from the University of Minnesota in 1994.
 He completed a doctoral internship in neuropsychology at Rush-Presbyterian-St. Luke’s Hospital in Chicago in 1993.
 Dr. Alden completed a two-year postdoctoral fellowship at Rainbow Babies and Children’s Hospital in pediatric neuropsychology.
 He has been with Children’s Minnesota since 1999 and specializes in evaluation of children with a wide range of neurological and neurodevelopmental disorders.

 Christopher M. McCormick, PhD, LP earned a doctoral degree from the joint developmental and clinical psychology program at the University of Minnesota, Twin Cities in 2015.
 He completed the doctoral internship at Children’s Minnesota in St. Paul and postdoctoral fellowship at Children’s Minnesota in Minneapolis, where he gained specialized training in pediatric psychology.
-Dr. McCormick joined the staff of Children’s Minnesota in Minneapolis in 2016, where he provides outpatient evaluation and treatment, inpatient consultation-liaison services, and leads concussion services.
+Dr. McCormick joined the staff of Children’s Minnesota in Minneapolis in 2016, where he provides outpatient evaluation and treatment, inpatient consultation-liaison services, and works with the multidisciplinary concussion program.

 Heather Sesma, PhD, LP completed a doctoral degree in developmental psychopathology and clinical science at the University of Minnesota – Twin Cities.
 She completed a doctoral internship in neuropsychology and pediatric psychology at the Kennedy Krieger Institute at Johns Hopkins University School of Medicine and remained there for a postdoctoral fellowship in clinical neuropsychology.
 She was an assistant professor in the University of Minnesota Medical School’s Department of Pediatrics from 2007 to 2013, where she was active in training psychology graduate students, interns, and postdoctoral fellows.
 She joined Children’s Minnesota in 2013, where she is a neuropsychologist in the Neuroscience Program.
 She evaluates children with a wide range of neurological conditions and neurodevelopmental disorders.
 Her research interests focus on how neurological conditions impact the development of behavioral skills such as attention, working memory, mental flexibility, and inhibitory control.

 Cynthia Koehler Troy, PhD, LP earned a doctoral degree in clinical psychology from the University of Minnesota in 1988.
 She completed a doctoral internship at UCLA’s Neuropsychiatric Institute, and a postdoctoral fellowship at Hennepin County Medical Center.
 Dr. Koehler Troy has been on the staff at Children’s Minnesota since 1990.
 She has extensive experience working with patients with chronic and acute illnesses, including ten years as the psychologist on the Hematology-Oncology team.
 She is interested in helping families during times of loss, and sees a number of clients with obsessive-compulsive disorder.
-She enjoys working with children, adolescents, and young adults with a wide variety of emotional and behavioral difficulties.
+She enjoys working with children, adolescents, and young adults with a wide variety of emotional and behavioral challenges.